 Spurred on by the rapid growth of Hong Kong’s economy, new exchanges were born.
 By 1972, Hong Kong had four separate stock exchanges that were fit for operational procedures.
 There were many calls for a unified stock exchange and 1980 saw the formation of The Stock Exchange of Hong Kong Limited, with trading commencing in 1986.

 Following the market crash in 1987, significant regulatory and infrastructural changes were put in place.
 In 1989, the Hong Kong Securities Clearing Company was created to implement a central clearing and settlement system for securities transactions.

-In 2000, the Hong Kong Securities Clearing Company and Hong Kong Futures Exchange were merged to form a new holding company, the Hong Kong Exchanges and Clearing Limited (HKEX trading).
+In 2000, the Hong Kong Securities Clearing Company and Hong Kong Futures Exchange were merged to form a new holding company, the Hong Kong Exchanges and Clearing Limited (HKEX).

-Right now, the main members of the board of the HKEX trading company are the CEO Nicolas Aguzin and the chairman Laura Cha.
+Now, the main members of the board of HKEX are the CEO Nicolas Aguzin and the chairman Laura Cha.

 The main regulatory board for the Hong Stock Exchange (HKEX) is the Securities and Futures Commission (SFC).
 The primary role of the regulator is to implement any legislation and protect investors.
 It has four operational units:

-- Enforcement Division: This HKEX trading centre division focuses on investor protection.
+- Enforcement Division: This HKEX division focuses on investor protection.
 It ensures market integrity is upheld through surveillance and enforcement.